flooose/lunaryorn.github.io/_posts/2016-01-26-why-spacemacs.md

 category: emacs
 ---

+**Update**: I really like Spacemacs, and if you like the following post I recommend that you try it, but I absolutely encourage to **stay away** from Spacemacs the project, as they [refuse to define a Code of Conduct][coc].

+---

 Over the last six months I was slowly gravitating towards [Spacemacs][], an Emacs distribution that aims to combine Emacs with VIM.
 About a month ago I finally couldn’t resist its gravitational pull anymore, and abandoned my